zylo117/kafka-rpc/README.md

-# KRPC
+# Kafka RPC

 ---

 ## Introduction

-KRPC, a RPC protocol that based on [kafka](https://kafka.apache.org/), is meant to provide a swift, stable, reliable remote calling service.
+Kafka RPC, a RPC protocol that based on [kafka](https://kafka.apache.org/), is meant to provide a swift, stable, reliable remote calling service.

 The reason we love about kafka is its fault tolerance, scalability and wicked large throughput.